TrueList

 4. In the US, California leads the pack with 4,203,260 small businesses.

 Back home, small business statistics by state point to California as the US state with the highest number of small businesses (99.8%) and a staggering 7,129,204 employees.
-Texas is ranked second with almost half of California’s number at a total of 2,679,964 employing a solid 4,706,864 of people.
-Ranked third, Florida fosters an incredible 2,494,279 of small businesses employing 3,397,931 people.
+Texas is ranked second with a total of 2,679,964 employing a solid 4,706,864 people.
+Ranked third, Florida fosters an incredible 2,494,279 small businesses employing 3,397,931 people.
 Overall, US small businesses employ nearly 60 million people.

 (SmallBizTrends)

-Small business cybersecurity statistics, along with cybercrime, data breaches, and IT failure stats show that since 2018 when 30% of small enterprise companies were worried about the risks originating from cyber attacks, the number has gone up by 5%.
+Small business cybersecurity statistics show that since 2018, when 30% of small enterprise companies were worried about the risks originating from cyber attacks, the number went up by 5% in 2019.
 Due to their inability to allocate sufficient funds for cyber protection, small businesses have traditionally been considered easy prey by hackers.

 (Statista)